sdshlanta/DSUOffSecClubTrafficGenerator/README.md

 `-D` tells the program to print debug mesages print debugging messages

 `-r` tells the program to wait for instructions from a remote command and controll server.

-SSH has not been implmented yet because I wrote this on a windows box and paramiko doesn't work on windows.
-Will be implmented soon (read probibly never)